Kubernetes

 Kubernetes can issue and manage custom trusted certificates using the ACME protocol.
 Certificates are stored as secrets.

-This is especially important for enabling TLS when exposing non-web applications, so without Ingress.
+This is especially important for enabling TLS when exposing non-web applications (without Ingress).

 There are currently four issuers available: